OmowunmiOni/DSA-CAPSTONE-PROJECT-AMAZON-CASE-STUDY/README.md

 ### Limitations
 - Data quality issues (e.g. missing values, ouliers) may impact analysis result
-- Limited scope of data may not be representative of entire Amazon platform
+- The analysis is limited to publicly available data and may not reflect Amazon's entire product catalog or customer base.

 ### Results and Findings
 #### Key Insights